 2. Give your document a title, and then add your content in the space provided.
 This could include media, interactive objects such as H5P, and rich text.

-Note: To get started, you might want to choose from one of the document templates.
+To get started, you might want to choose from one of the document templates.
 You can click on Select a Document Template to see a list of templates.
 These templates provide you with common page layouts that you can edit by adding your content.
 If you want to know how to use and select HTML templates, please visit the Templates & Copying Content guide.

 1. You can add links to online resources by selecting New Link, which will point students to an external resource without having to embed the hyperlink in a document or other text item.
-If you select New Link, a pop-up window will appear where you can add properties to the link for clarity and context.

 2. Write a Title for the link